Uriell29/Uriell29/README.md

 ### Hi there 👋, I'm Uriell

-I'm Software Developer living in Italy.
+I'm Software Developer from 🇫🇷 France, currently living in 🇮🇹 Italy.

 ## Technical stacks 🔧⚙️